alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result.md

 ### Ergonomics in C#
 `Result` is idiomatic in F#; in C# the same approach usually requires more syntax.

-- In F#, discriminated unions and computation expressions make `Result` workflows concise.
+- In F#, discriminated unions plus `Result.bind`/`Result.map` and custom or library-provided computation expressions make `Result` workflows concise.
 - In C#, the same code requires more generic arguments, explicit `Ok(...)` calls, and async nesting.
 If you use it pervasively, the extra reading burden for new readers is real.
-- Even if C# gets discriminated unions, that improves representation and pattern matching but does **not** give you F#-style computation expressions or type inference.
+- Even with C# 15 preview union types, representation and exhaustiveness improve, but you still do **not** get F#-style computation expressions or F#-style type inference.

 Practical tips if you *do* use `Result` in C#:

 - Use it locally, often at application boundaries and in workflows, rather than everywhere.
-- Prefer LINQ query syntax (`from`/`select`) once you need to reuse earlier values or branch (more on that below).
+- Prefer LINQ query syntax (`from`/`select`) once you need to reuse earlier values.
+If you want query clauses such as `where`, add the corresponding query-pattern methods.
 - Consider a single error type or an `ErrorOr<T>`-style API if the two-parameter form becomes too verbose.

 For example: